jamesshore/quixote/ROADMAP.md

 ## To Do: 'release' branch and corresponding automation

-* Update changelog
-	* Everything below
-	* Opera no longer officially supported
-* Change element.width and .height back to 0 (instead of non-rendered) for zero-width/height elements.
-* QElement
-	* .parent() - body has no parent and returns null
-	* .add()
-	* .calculatePixelValue()
 * quixote.browser
 	* .misreportsClipAutoProperty()
 		* Compatibility note: IE 8 doesn't distinguish between `clip: auto` and `clip: rect(auto, auto, auto, auto)`.
 So IE 8 won't work with `visible` descriptor.